 My examples are of me running in a descending direction, but you can also do upwards runs.
 I personally find upward runs a bit harder to do, and to back up my point, I rarely hear people do them!

 Runs are best used when you're freestyling on a song, also known as adlibbing.
-The longer, the run the more impressive. it is You will often hear runs in intros, outros, and the adlib part where a singer is freestyling over the hook of a song.
+The longer the run, the more impressive it is.
+You will often hear runs in intros, outros, and the adlib part where a singer is freestyling over the hook of a song.

 Related Post: What Makes A Really Good Singer?

-As you can imagine, as a soul and gospel singer, I've done my fair share of work solely on perfecting the run or riff, as it's a huge part of the way I learned the ropes in singing while growing up.
+As you can imagine, as a soul and gospel singer, I've done my fair share of work solely on perfecting the run or riff, as it's a massive part of the way I learned the ropes in singing while growing up.

 Now go ahead and try to run yourself!
 It's pretty hard, but mimicking what you hear the pros do is how I learned to do them.

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.